ChrisW-priv/PersonalVault/notes/Absorptive property.md

 ---
-title: Absorptive property
+categories:
+- zettelkasten
 date: 2025-02-14
 description: The absorptive property is a mathematical property that describes how certain operations interact with each other, specifically how one operation can absorb the other under specific conditions.
-categories:
-  - zettelkasten
+tags: []
+title: Absorptive property
 ---

 Two binary operations, $+$ and $\cdot$, are said to be connected by the absorption law if: